Heart Failure (Cardiomyopathy)

 One of the key factors that makes our program different from many community hospital heart failure clinics is the advanced training and expertise that our heart failure/transplant cardiologists bring to the treatment of patients with advanced or refractory heart failure.

-The heart failure cardiologist has sophisticated knowledge of state-of-the art drug treatments and interventions for patients with severe heart failure.
+Heart failure cardiologists has sophisticated knowledge of state-of-the art drug treatments and interventions for patients with severe heart failure.
 Our experts are familiar with the indications for cardiac transplantation, as well as advanced devices like the left ventricular assist device (LVAD) or total artificial heart.

 - Cardiac Resynchronization Therapy (CRT)